The Virtual Currency Regulation Review: Norway

 iv Alternative Investment Fund Managers Directive

-Rules similar to those under the Alternative Investment Fund Managers Directive are implemented into Norwegian law and regulations,7 and set out rules for authorisation, ongoing operation, and the transparency of managers that manage or market alternative investment funds.
-Virtual currencies normally fall shy of the alternative investment fund managers legislation, but alternative investment funds that invest in virtual currencies can fall within the said legislation, depending on, inter alia, their structure.
+Rules similar to those under the Alternative Investment Fund Managers Directive are implemented into Norwegian law and regulations,8 and these set out rules for authorisation, ongoing operation, and the transparency of managers that manage or market alternative investment funds.
+Virtual currencies normally fall shy of the alternative investment fund managers legislation, but alternative investment funds that invest in virtual currencies can fall within the scope of this legislation, depending on, inter alia, their structure.

 Banking and money transmission

-Virtual currencies fall outside the scope of the usual definitions of money or currency in Norway, and will thus not be considered as a legal currency in Norway.
+Virtual currencies fall outside the scope of the usual definitions of money or currency in Norway and will thus not be considered legal currency.

-Virtual currency activities furthermore fall outside the scope of the Norwegian Financial Undertakings Act.
-Thus, activities related to virtual currencies are in general not considered as activities requiring a banking licence or a licence as a payment services provider.8
+Virtual currency activities furthermore fall outside the scope of the Financial Undertakings Act.
+Thus, activities related to virtual currencies are in general not considered to require a banking licence or a licence as a payment services provider.9

 i Implementation of a new Anti-Money Laundering Act and a related regulation

-On 15 October 2018, a new Anti-Money Laundering Act and a related regulation entered into force in Norway.9 The new legislation implemented the EU's Fourth Anti-Money Laundering Directive and advanced the implementation of certain provisions set out in Directive (EU) 2018/843 (amending the Fourth Anti-Money Laundering Directive),10 and replaced the Anti-Money Laundering Act of 2009 (which implemented the EU's Third Anti-Money Laundering Directive).11
+On 15 October 2018, a new Anti-Money Laundering Act and a related regulation entered into force in Norway.10 The new legislation implemented the EU's Fourth Anti-Money Laundering Directive and advanced the implementation of certain provisions set out in Directive (EU) 2018/843 (amending the Fourth Anti-Money Laundering Directive),11 and replaced the Anti-Money Laundering Act of 2009 (which implemented the EU's Third Anti-Money Laundering Directive).12

-The new anti-money laundering legislation has, compared with the previous Anti-Money Laundering Act of 2009, expanded the scope to apply for providers engaged in exchange services between virtual currencies and fiat currencies, and wallet CWPs, as such providers now are considered as obliged entities.
-Activities relating to virtual currencies fell outside the scope Anti-Money Laundering Act of 2009, including activities relating to exchanges, mining and storage services for virtual currencies.
-Thus, the new legislation requires providers engaged in exchange services between virtual currencies and fiat currencies and CWPs to comply with mandatory anti-money laundering obligations, including conducting customer due diligence measures.
+Compared with the previous Anti-Money Laundering Act, the scope of the new anti-money laundering legislation has been expanded to include providers engaged in exchange services between virtual currencies and fiat currencies, and wallet CWPs, as such providers are now considered to be obliged entities.
+Previously, activities relating to virtual currencies, including activities relating to exchanges, mining and storage services for virtual currencies, fell outside the scope of the Anti-Money Laundering Act of 2009.
+Thus, the new legislation requires providers engaged in exchange services between virtual currencies and fiat currencies, and CWPs, to comply with mandatory anti-money laundering obligations, including conducting customer due diligence measures.

 The Financial Supervisory Authority will supervise providers engaged in exchange services between virtual currencies and fiat currencies, and ensure that CWPs comply with the applicable anti-money laundering legislation.
-Providers conducting such activity in Norway are obliged to register with the Financial Supervisory Authority, including information about their name, organisational structure, registration number and offered service, as well as information about the general manager or person in a similar position, members of the board of directors and any contact persons.
+Providers conducting activity of this kind in Norway are obliged to register with the Financial Supervisory Authority, including information about their name, organisational structure, registration number and offered service, as well as information about the general manager or person in a similar position, members of the board of directors and any contact persons.
+The Financial Supervisory Authority emphasises that providers must be registered in the Register of Business Enterprises, and it assumes that operations takes place through a separate company account.13

 On 11 October 2019, the Ministry of Finance implemented 'fit and proper' requirements for providers engaged in exchange services between virtual currencies and fiat currencies, and wallet CWPs, by amending the Anti-Money Laundering Regulation of 2018.
 These requirements are said to be in accordance with the requirements set out in Directive (EU) 2018/843 (amending the Fourth Anti-Money Laundering Directive).